Joseph Haydn: Character

+Haydn's ability to create an emotion that was completely his own and that no other composer could duplicate – a feeling of ecstasy that is completely unsensual, almost amiable.
+There is no recipe for producing this effect ...

+A modest number of Haydn's works are striking exceptions to this upbeat character.
+Some excursions into emotional darkness include The Seven Last Words of Christ, the largo movement of the string quartet Op.
+76 no. 5, which Haydn marked "mesto" (sorrowful), and the widely admired coda section of his Variations in F minor for piano.

-Perhaps more than any other composer's, Haydn's music is known for its humor.
+Perhaps more than any other composer's, Haydn's music is known for its humour; specifically, incongruous musical passages heard as jokes.
 The most famous example is the sudden loud chord in the slow movement of his "Surprise" symphony; Haydn's many other musical jokes include numerous false endings (e.g., in the quartets Op.
 33 No. 2 and Op.
 50 No. 3), and the remarkable rhythmic illusion placed in the trio section of the third movement of Op.
 50 No. 1.

-Much of the music was written to please and delight a prince, and its emotional tone is correspondingly upbeat.
-This tone also reflects, perhaps, Haydn's fundamentally healthy and well-balanced personality.
-Occasional minor-key works, often deadly serious in character, form striking exceptions to the general rule.
 Haydn's fast movements tend to be rhythmically propulsive and often impart a great sense of energy, especially in the finales.
 Some characteristic examples of Haydn's "rollicking" finale type are found in the "London" Symphony No. 104, the String Quartet Op.
 50 No. 1, and the Piano Trio Hob XV: 27.
 Haydn's early slow movements are usually not too slow in tempo, relaxed, and reflective.
 Later on, the emotional range of the slow movements increases, notably in the deeply felt slow movements of the quartets Op.
 76 Nos.
 3 and 5, the Symphonies No. 98 and 102, and the Piano Trio Hob XV: 23.
 The minuets tend to have a strong downbeat and a clearly popular character.
 Over time, Haydn turned some of his minuets into "scherzi" which are much faster, at one beat to the bar.